$0 North Carolina Adoption Quick-Start Checklist

 The bottom line

-Stepparent adoption in North Carolina is the most straightforward and least expensive adoption pathway -- $1,500 to $2,500 when the biological parent consents, with a potential home study waiver for marriages of two years or more, and finalization through the Clerk of Superior Court in three to six months.
+Stepparent adoption in North Carolina is the most straightforward and least expensive adoption pathway -- an estimated $1,500 to $2,500 when the biological parent consents, with case-specific assessment and report requirements and finalization through the Clerk of Superior Court typically taking four to six months when uncontested.
 But "straightforward" does not mean "simple."
-The consent rules under NCGS 48-3-607 and 48-3-608, the TPR grounds under NCGS 7B-1111, the home study waiver conditions under NCGS 48-3-803, and the Clerk of Superior Court special proceeding process are all North Carolina-specific details that generic adoption guides and agency orientation packets do not cover.
+The consent rules under NCGS 48-3-601, 48-3-605, and 48-3-608, the TPR grounds under NCGS 7B-1111, the stepparent report condition under NCGS 48-2-501, and the Clerk of Superior Court special proceeding process are all North Carolina-specific details that generic adoption guides and agency orientation packets do not cover.
 A guide built for North Carolina's adoption system covers the stepparent pathway as one of five distinct routes -- with the statutes, timelines, costs, and step-by-step procedures specific to NC.

 Learn more about stepparent adoption in the North Carolina Adoption Process Guide